ChrisTimperley/se-artifact-sharing/README.md

 * `consent-form.pdf`: provides the form that was used by participants to give their consent for the investigators to use their responses as part of the study.

+Note that, due to the risk of reidentification, we do not provide our survey data as part of our replication package.